Encharted Cook

 A collage of making a reuben casserole and the finished casserole with text overlays.

-Hot buttered noodles are mixed with corned beef, tangy sauerkraut, and Swiss cheese and then topped with sliced tomatoes and a drizzle of thousand island dressing to make a hearty and delicious meal.
+Hot buttered noodles are mixed with corned beef, tangy sauerkraut, and Swiss cheese and then topped with sliced tomatoes and a drizzle of Thousand Island dressing to make a hearty and delicious meal.

 Reuben casserole topped with tomato, cheese, and thousand island dressing fresh from the oven.